Data Analytics in the Music Business

 - Assignment 7: Define the Ideal Structure for a SQL Query

-- Cleaning Data - Insert and Delete
+- Cleaning Data (INSERT and DELETE) and UPDATing Information

 - Assignment 8: Submit Queries for Musical Tutorial

 Lesson 9: Show, Don’t Tell: Data Visualization and Information Graphics

 - It’s Not the Pie Chart, It’s You